Selecting your Tradie

-This is so that there is no confusion about what someone is paid to do.
-Every person working on a residential building work (RBW) project for the property owner should itemise separately their responsibilities in writing, in case of future dispute about who was the principal person responsible (builder) for the whole RBW project.
+This avoids confusion about what someone is paid to do.
+Every person working on a residential building work (RBW) project for the property owner should itemise separately their responsibilities in writing, in case of future dispute about who was the principal person responsible (builder) for the whole project.

-If you choose one of the designs of a builder on display at an exhibition home, then you will probably use that builder.
+If you choose a design on display at an exhibition home, you will probably use that builder.
 Unless you have otherwise agreed, your new home must by law, be built to the same standard of work and materials used in the exhibition home.

 Before you sign a contract, find out what the standard inclusions are.
-You will have to negotiate with the project builder if you want any changes to the design, fixtures and fittings so that the total cost will fit your budget.
+You will have to negotiate with the project builder if you want any changes to the design, fixtures and fittings.

-In accordance with the Australian Building Code and Plumbing Code of Australia, all plumbing and gas work now requires the following forms to be submitted by plumbers, drainers and gas fitters
+In accordance with the Australian Building Code and Plumbing Code of Australia, all plumbing and gas work requires the following forms to be submitted by plumbers, drainers and gas fitters:

 Under legislation, both Licensed Builders and Owner Builders are required to take out domestic warranty insurance.